User Guide

 save

-The file where the results will be saved.
+The file where the unit level results will be saved.
 All the results to calculate the damage due to the wind hazard are saved to file.
 The above example saves to a csv file, since the file name ends in .csv.
 This has the disadvantage of averaging data from multiple wind hazards.
 The information can also be saved as numpy arrays.
 This can be done by using the .npz extension.
-This data can be accessed using Python scripts and is not averaged.
+These data can be accessed using Python scripts and are not averaged.

 Output